-A special subroutine was written for each I/O device called a device-driver, and some peripherals (I/O devices) has been equipped for either On-Line operation, in which they are connected to the processor, or off-line operations in which they are run by control units not connected to the central computer system.
+A special subroutine was written for each I/O device called a device-driver, and some peripherals (I/O devices) has been equipped for either On-Line operation, in which they are connected to the processor, or off-line operations in which they are run by control units not connected to the central C/S.

 1.6.2.
-Buffering
+2. Buffering